 Lecture 1: Religious Toleration in Colonial America

-History is not a collection of memorized facts.
+If you learn one thing from this guide to American history, let it be this—history is not a collection of memorized facts.
 History does not repeat itself.

 Roger Williams was known for his belief in the separation of church and state.
 However, his motivations were different than history tells.
 Williams advocated this separation out of fear that the corruption of the state would poison the purity of the Puritan Church.

 Williams was banished from Massachusetts Bay for this belief and settled in Rhode Island.
 He began as a religious absolutest, who gradually shifted to tolerance over time.